petioptrv/cpp-exchange/README.md

 ### OrderBook and Matching Engine

-I have decided to separate the concerns of the order book (an efficient ledger for orders) and the matching engine (the logic for matching orders that cross each other).
+~~I have decided to separate the concerns of the order book (an efficient ledger for orders) and the matching engine (the logic for matching orders that cross each other).~~

+Upon revision, it makes much more sense to contain the entire order management logic inside the order book itself.
+This makes the exchange object a light-weight manager of order books.